 Problems With Landlords: Money

 #1.
 Problems with security deposit

 Usually, landlords decide tenants haven’t been responsible enough and don’t deserve their deposit back.
 That’s why, a lot of tenants turn to an end of tenancy cleaning company to guarantee the cleanliness of the property.
 But even then landlords still find problems.

 There are approved tenancy deposit protection schemes where every landlord has to put the deposit within 30 days after receiving it.

-So, when the landlord has a problem, the agency can asses it and decide whether they have a point or not.
+So, when the landlord has a problem, the agency can assess it and decide whether they have a point or not.
 If the landlord’s claim is dismissed and said deposit is not paid back, the tenant can take the landlord to court for compensation.

 Other instances of landlord wrongdoing may include significant deductions when the deposit is paid back, which might seem unfair.
-In this case, the tenant has to check whether the tenancy agreement contains any clause about it, and if the deductions are too much.
+In this case, the tenant has to check whether the tenancy agreement contains any clause about it and if the deductions are too much.
 If the landlord still does not see their mistake, the tenant can take them to court.

 #2.
 Problems with housing benefit

 People with low income can claim housing benefit – an amount of money that can cover the person’s rent.
 Very often, there are delays but it is really the landlord’s last concern how you find the rent money, as long as you pay it on time.
 In the event of a housing benefit delay, the tenant should negotiate with the landlord.
 After all, delaying rent payment is breaking the tenancy agreement, which is a reason for the landlord to take the tenant to court.